blakadder/blog/_posts/2020-06-20-tuya-covers.md

 We know dpId 1 controls the blinds but uses 0/1/2 payloads.
 That means we cannot assign it as an on/off relay unless we only want open and stop functionality.
 Since TuyaMCU maps dpId 1 as Power1 by default we need to move it to either a non-existing dpId or a report only dpId.
 I chose to move it to dpId 7 with `TuyaMCU 11,7`.
 This way it will turn on or off when the remote is used.

 To control the blinds from Tasmota webUI we will map dpId 2 as a dimmer with `TuyaMCU 21,2` and control them with the dimmer slider or using Dimmer commands.
 This is not a perfect solution but it will have to do.
+To have linear control use command `LedTable 0`.

 To fix the issue of the slider not updating because a different dpId shows the position status and not dpId 2 we need a rule that watches dimmer status dpId 3 and forwards them to Dimmer command.